Sunday, June 15, 2025

 For additional media enquiries, interview opportunities or information on the HWCRN, its work and membership, please get in touch with Megan Simpson (megan.simpson@sharedplanet.co.uk) or Jean-Michel Betran-Makosso (jeanmichel.betran-makosso@sharedplanet.co.uk).

-African Researchers Magazine (2024).
+Magazine, A. R. (May 19, 2024).
 The Human Wildlife Co-Existence Research Network (HWCRN) has launched in Eastern Africa to promote multi-stakeholder collaborations and bolster progress on human-wildlife relationships on the continent..
-Retrieved from https://www.africanresearchers.org/the-human-wildlife-co-existence-research-network-hwcrn-has-launched-in-eastern-africa-to-promote-multi-stakeholder-collaborations-and-bolster-progress-on-human-wildlife-relationships-on-the-continen/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/the-human-wildlife-co-existence-research-network-hwcrn-has-launched-in-eastern-africa-to-promote-multi-stakeholder-collaborations-and-bolster-progress-on-human-wildlife-relationships-on-the-continen/

 LEAVE A REPLY